LHMak/azure-database-migration873/README.md

 After the failback, it could be seen that the primary server once again had the Primary role and the secondary server also had the Secondary role too.

 ## Milestone 7: Microsoft Entra Directory Integration
+The purpose of the final milestone of this project was to integrate Microsoft Entra Directory with the production database.
+This would allow more control over access management and security of the database.

+Currently, the database uses SQL Login Authentication- effectively just a username and password combination to manage user access to the database.
+While simple, the downside of this is that any user has full access and complete administrative access to the database.
+In a real-life scenario, access would be restricted depending on a user's job responsibilities (e.g. administrative privelages would be given to certain departments or senior staff; database read privelages would be given to other departments or junior staff, etc.).

+Using Microsoft Entra Directory to govern user access would allow more granular control of each user of the database.
+For example, an admin user can be assigned the `db_owner` role, allowing thhem to make modifications to the database, while another user could be assigned the `db_datareader` which grants just read-only access to the database.

+### Configure Microsoft Entra ID for Azure SQL Database
+To begin, I enabled Microsoft Entra ID authentication for the server hosting the production database

+### Create DB Reader User

 # Tools Used
 - AdventureWorks sample database